dmilstein-match/DylanDeep-Core-8B-DPO/replit.md

 ## Overview

 Looper-Math-Platinum is a private research project focused on advancing mathematical reasoning capabilities using a proprietary coherence-aware training methodology.
-The project leverages the Abel-7B-002 model as its foundation, applying a three-phase training pipeline: Supervised Fine-Tuning (SFT), a proprietary multi-armed bandit coherence evaluation (Regime W), and preference-based Reinforcement Learning via DPO.
-The primary objective is to develop a high-performance, privately-hosted math reasoning model that first ensures correctness and then optimizes for the coherence and clarity of its solutions.
+The project leverages the Abel-7B-002 model as its foundation, applying a **PPO → DPO** training pipeline: PPO for correctness-only RL (DeepSeek-style), followed by Regime W coherence evaluation (8-armed bandit), and preference-based DPO for coherence shaping.
+The primary objective is to develop a high-performance, privately-hosted math reasoning model that first ensures correctness via PPO and then optimizes for the coherence and clarity of its solutions via DPO.

 ## User Preferences